Interior Salish languages

 The Interior Salish languages are one of the two main branches of the Salishan language family, the other being Coast Salish.
 It can be further divided into Northern and Southern subbranches.

-The first Salishan people encountered by American explorers were the Flathead people (Selish or seliš), among the most easternly of the group.
+These languages are spoken by the Interior Salish peoples.
+The first Interior Salish people encountered by American explorers were the Bitterroot Salish (seliš).

 Languages

+Languages with no living native speakers are marked with an obelisk, †.